Course & Schedule Information

 Basic instructional design principles and practices; application of instructional planning including systematic approaches, course goals and objectives, instructional strategies, assessment instruments, media selection, design documents, instructor and participant guides.
 This course satisfies the Writing Intensive (WI) General Education Requirements.

-LDT 3125 Consumer and Program Evaluation for Practitioners 3 Cr.
+LDT 3125 Evaluation Techniques and Tools 3 Cr.

 Consumer-oriented evaluation approaches; evaluation of interactive technologies; essentials of program evaluation in diverse fields; test design and instrument development; full-scope evaluation with emphasis on formative evaluation.